benjivrik/Operating-System-Class-CSI3531/README.md

 Homework 3 ( The Sleeping Teaching Assistant ): 100/100

-Homework 4 ( Shared Memory between program in c - Python implementation of page replacement algorithms LRU and FIFO ): 100/100
+Homework 4 ( Shared Memory between programs in c - Python implementation of page replacement algorithms LRU and FIFO ): 100/100

 # Beware of Copy Pasting these codes  :D.